ridulfo/nicolo.se/src/pages/writing/2023-03-12-making-a-fast-website.md

 By just taking a little bit of care and doing some optimizations it can make a huge difference in performance.
 This, without any impact on design, everything looks the same.

 This website is a candidate for the [10kb club](https://10kbclub.com/).

+### Addendum 2025-08-18

+Since this post was published I have changed to a more traditional, cache friendly solution that does not explicitly inline all css and assets into the documents.
+For the css, Astro is smart enough to only inline css if it is small enough (<cite>Source: <a href="https://docs.astro.build/en/guides/styling/#bundle-control">Astro Docs</a> 2025-08-18</cite>).
+For the assets, Astro adds the `loading=lazy` property to the `img` tags, making the browser only download them as you are about to scroll them into view, further saving bandwidth.
+This simplified the building and deploying of this site.